-Learn more about the Animal Law & Policy Program at Harvard Law School
+Learn more about the Brooks McCormick Jr. Animal Law & Policy Program at HLS

-In 2019 we launched the Animal Law & Policy Clinic to provide students with direct hands-on experience in animal advocacy on behalf of both captive animals and wildlife, including litigation, legislation, administrative practice, and policy-making.
+In 2019 we launched the Animal Law & Policy Clinic to provide students with direct hands-on experience in animal advocacy on behalf of farmed animals, wildlife, animals used in research, entertainment, and in other forms of captivity, using strategies including litigation, legislation, administrative practice, and policy-making.

 Expanding educational opportunities for students through offering innovative courses, providing research opportunities, and assisting with internships and job placement

 Increasing both the quantity and quality of academic research in the field by convening academic workshops and roundtables, hosting an annual cohort of Visiting Fellows working on their own scholarship projects, and establishing a bi-weekly ALPP Workshop Series

 Educating broader communities about animal protection issues through holding 15-20 public events each year, including conferences, symposia, and an ongoing speaker series.

 As our Program and Clinic are entirely donor funded, this work would not be possible without the generous support of individuals and institutions that include Bob Barker, Virginia Coleman, Simone Friedman, Brad Goldberg, Phillip and Lynne Himelstein, Ariel Nessel/Mobius, Charles Thomas, Animal Welfare Trust, Brooks Institute for Animal Rights Law & Policy, and Stray Dog Institute, in addition to anonymous donors.